-6. Water Purifiers
+6. Water Filters

-Water purifiers are provided in both buildings and are placed at Student Lounge & Postgraduate Lounge.
+Water filters are provided in both buildings and are placed in several locations such as at the Student Lounge & Postgraduate Lounge.

 7. Internet Access at the building of FCSIT

 There are WIFI Internet Access provided to students at every floor in each building.
 Students must obey the rules and regulations during the usage of these facilities.